Get started with Asus Tinker Board and Node.js

 - Pushing your Node.js project to the balena image builder, which pulls in all necessary dependencies and creates the container image for your application.

-Once these steps are finished, your Asus Tinker Board will download the container image, kick off your application, and begin sending logs to your balena dashboard!
+Once you complete these steps, your Asus Tinker Board will download the container image, start your application, and begin sending logs to your balena dashboard!

 What you will need

 - An Asus Tinker Board.
-See our supported devices list for other boards.
+See our [supported devices list][supportedDevicesList] for other boards.

 - A micro SD card.